-If you have received possession papers or a notice of eviction from the county court use our guide to find out what will happen next.
+If you have received possession papers or a notice of eviction from the county court use our step-by-step guide below to find out what will happen next:

 Always get advice if possession proceedings have started against you.
 It might not be too late to stop or delay any eviction.